harvestcore/apphub/README.md

 #   - ./apphub-data:/usr/share/nginx/html/data
 ```

 This will mount the `apphub-data` folder to the `/usr/share/nginx/html/data` folder.
-Then, you can modify the files in that folder to fit your needs.
+Then, you can modify the settings file in that folder to fit your needs.
 See a configuration example in the `apphub-data` folder.

 ## Extra info